 StainSolver App Eases Stain Removal, Customer Relations

 Association’s newest member benefit offers complete spotting strategies for hundreds of common stains, plus a range of technical bulletins.
-Free Trial Now Available on Apple iOS and Android mobile devices.

 By Ian P. Murphy